reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 4. **Assume role from account `Automation` and apply changes there** - IAM permissions are handled again with AWS CLI commands and local environment variables.
 The command `aws sts assume-role` gets a temporary token from the account `Automation`.
 This is turned to an IAM authentication context to the next shell command: `make deploy`.
 This creates or updates the target SPA environment.

-We get a clear picture of what has to be built, so it is time to make it real, one step at a time.
+You have probably noticed how complex stuff is encapsulated in `make` commands.
+You can read the blog post [Makefile is my buddy](https://bernard357.hashnode.dev/makefile-is-my-buddy) for more details.
+This encapsulation delineates the hooks invoked in the CodeBuild project, e.g., `make xxx` from the code itself, that is put in the `Makefile`.
+In other terms, the `Makefile` is playing here a role equivalent to a `Jenkinsfile` or `.gitlab-ci.yml` in other contexts.
+Software engineers can tune the `Makefile` to adjust the exact behavior of Continuous Deployment (CD).

 ## Step 3 - Deploy a private repository for CloudOps team <a id="step-3"></a>

+We get a clear picture of what has to be built, so it is time to make it real, starting with private settings of SPA.

 ### Store private settings in CodeCommit